-In the solution treatment at 940°C, due to the obstruction of the equiaxed αp phase, the grain boundaries of the β grains bend and bow, as shown by the arrow in Figure 5(c).
+During the solution treatment at 940°C, due to the obstruction of the equiaxed αp phase, the grain boundaries of the β grains bend and bow, as shown by the arrow in Figure 5(c).

-As the obstacles to the movement of the β grain boundaries disappear, the β grains grow up sharply, with an average diameter of about 300 μm, as shown in Figure 5(d).
+As the obstacles to the movement of the β grain boundaries disappear, the β grains grow sharply, with an average diameter of about 300 μm, as shown in Figure 5(d).